dart-lang/site-www/src/_guides/language/language-tour.md

 with `///` or `/**`.
 Using `///` on consecutive lines has the same effect as a multi-line doc comment.

-Inside a documentation comment, the Dart compiler ignores all text unless it is enclosed in brackets.
+Inside a documentation comment, Dart progam analysis ignores all text unless it is enclosed in brackets.
 Using brackets, you can refer to classes, methods, fields, top-level variables, functions, and parameters.
 The names in brackets are resolved in the lexical scope of